 Both the Pfizer and Moderna vaccines require two rounds of vaccinations; for both vaccines, more recipients experienced side effects after the second dose than after the first dose.

-Should I Take Acetaminophen Before Getting the COVID-19 Vaccine?
+Should I Take Acetaminophen or Pain Relievers Before Getting the COVID-19 Vaccine?

 Because of the common side effects to the COVID-19 vaccines (like headaches, muscle pain, chills, and fever), experts recommend that people anticipate not going to work on the same day they get vaccinated or, potentially, even the day after.
-COVID-19 vaccine recipients may also consider taking a pain reliever, like acetaminophen (available at Curist), prophylactically the day they receive the vaccine to reduce any side effects, if they should occur.
+COVID-19 vaccine recipients may also consider taking a pain reliever, like acetaminophen (available at Curist), after they receive the vaccine if they have any side effects.
+According to the CDC, it is not recommended to take pain relievers before the vaccine as the interaction with the vaccine in advance of receiving a dose is currently unknown.
 Please note that a pain reliever will not prevent any allergic reaction to the vaccine.

 When Can I Get the COVID-19 Vaccine?

 Although the federal government's Operation Warp Speed manages vaccine shipping, each state will be able to determine who gets its vaccine first.
 States are largely expected to follow federal guidelines, which have recommended that healthcare workers and employees/staff of long-term care facilities, such as nursing homes, be prioritized for vaccine eligibility.
 The next priority tier for COVID-19 vaccination are essential workers, people 65 and over, and those with underlying medical conditions that put them at higher risk.
 According to the incoming U.S. Surgeon General Vivek Murthy, most other Americans who do not fall into these groups are expected to be eligible to receive a COVID-19 vaccine by summer or fall of 2021.